rich-at-thinkful/ft-curric-gists/fundamentals/modules.md

 #### 2. Create an Item module
 - Add a 'Item.js' into your `scripts` folder
   - Note the initial cap.
-This is because we're creating a **class**, which we cover in the OOP lesson
+This is just a convention because we're creating a namespace to hold related functions.
 - Link the file from your `index.html` - as before, ordering is important!
-  - Your store is going to use the `Item` class, so it needs to be linked FIRST
+  - Your store is going to use the `Item` object, so it needs to be linked FIRST
 - Inside `Item.js`, create an IIFE whose return value is captured in a global `Item` variable
-- Inside the IIFE: For now, just create an empty class with the following code: `class Item {}`.
-Then return the class on the next line: `return Item;`
+- Inside the IIFE: For now, just return an empty object.
 - Test your module!
   - Create a variable at the top of your `Item.js` IIFE (**NOT** the top of the file): `const foo = 'bar';`
   - At the bottom of your `index.js`, add the following lines: